knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

 === "kn"

-    1. You can create a MTChannelBasedBroker by entering the following command:
+    You can create a MTChannelBasedBroker by entering the following command:

     ```bash
-        kn broker create <broker-name> -n <namespace> --class MTChannelBasedBroker
+    kn broker create <broker-name> --class MTChannelBasedBroker
-        ```

-        !!! note
-            If you choose not to specify a namespace, the broker will be created in the current namespace

-    1. Optional: Verify that the broker was created by listing existing brokers:

-        ```bash
-        kn broker list
-        ```

-    1. Optional: You can also verify the broker exists by describing the broker you have created:

-        ```bash
-        kn broker describe <broker-name>
     ```

 === "kubectl"